UMC-Utrecht-RWE/picard/README.md

-# PICARD
-> Pipeline Integration and Coordination for Automated R Dataflows
+# Pipeline Integration and Coordination for Automated R Dataflows

 # Overview
 PICARD is the internal orchestration engine developed by UMC Utrecht to manage and automate multi-step data transformation pipelines used in clinical research.